Documentation

 or asn

-output object are derived by analyzing the company (organization)
+output object are determined by analyzing the company

 that owns

-the autonomous system or IP range. ipapi.is distinguishes between the
+the autonomous system or IP range. ipapi.is differentiates between the

 following